Easter skiing group pressure: when it’s the group, not you

 But there’s that nagging feeling.
 Maybe it’s in your stomach when you’re hesitating at the top of a steep slope.
 Maybe it’s in the way your hands tighten around your poles.
 Maybe it’s just a quiet thought:

-Skiing in a group—especially with family or friends—is meant to be fun.
-But it often comes with an unspoken pressure to just go along with the plan.
+Easter skiing group pressure often shows up quietly - in decisions about pace, terrain, and whether it feels acceptable to opt out.
+Skiing in a group - especially with family or friends - is meant to be fun… but it often comes with an unspoken pressure to just go along with the plan.
 And if you’re not careful, you can end up spending your whole ski holiday skiing in a way that doesn’t actually feel good to you.

 All our other baggage turns up with us on the slopes.